Let's talk about the mental side of pitching... what does it take to be a mentally tough pitcher?

 Now it's time to hear from you:

-Are there any pitching mental training tips that I missed?
+Are there any pitching mental toughness tips that I missed?

 Or maybe you have an idea of how I can make this list even better.